ironcoin/dogeapi-php/README.md

 First, sign up for an account at [DogeAPI.com](https://www.dogeapi.com/) and take note of your API key under Account > Settings

-Download and include the dogeapi.php class:
+Download and include the dogeapi.php or dogeapiv2.php class:

 ~~~
-require_once 'path/to/dogeapi.php';
+require_once 'path/to/dogeapi(v2).php';
 ~~~

 Or preferably install via [Composer](https://getcomposer.org/)